aljpetri/isONclust_analysis/README.md

 2. `pysam`
 3. `scikit-learn`
 4. `networkx`

 While snakemake is required to run the overall analysis pipeline, pysam and scikit-learn are needed for running the analysis scripts `compute_cluster_quality*.py`.
 The structure of this repository is as follows: Evaluation consists of the actual analyses with each folder being one experiments.
 We used a wrapper bash script,submit_main_snakemake.sh,  to start jobs on our cluster using cluster specific resources as set in (cluster.json).
 The input folders and certain variables (e.g. k,w for the Different_k_w experiment), were set in cluster_config.json being the config file of the actual snakemake pipeline (located in snakefile).

 ## Availability of the data<a name="data_avail"></a>

 ### Raw data<a name="raw"></a>

-The datasets were downloaded using the following links:
+The datasets were downloaded using the following links:<br />
 [Drosophila](https://www.ebi.ac.uk/ena/browser/view/PRJEB34849), [SIRV](https://www.ebi.ac.uk/ena/browser/view/PRJEB34849), [ONT_human](https://www.ncbi.nlm.nih.gov/sra/DRX524696), [ALZ](https://downloads.pacbcloud.com/public/dataset/Alzheimer2019_IsoSeq/), [PB_human_SIRV](https://downloads.pacbcloud.com/public/dataset/UHRRisoseq2021/Intermediate-FullLengthReads/),[HG002](https://downloads.pacbcloud.com/public/dataset/Kinnex-full-length-RNA/DATA-Revio-HG002-1/2-FLNC/), [ONT_old](https://s3.amazonaws.com/nanopore-human-wgs/rna/fastq/Bham_Run1_20171115_1D.pass.dedup.fastq), [SIM](https://github.com/ksahlin/isONclust/blob/master/test/ccs.fastq.gz.part-ad)

 ### References<a name="refs"></a>